 Real Property: If land is permanently injured, but not totally destroyed, owner is entitled to difference between fair market value before and after injury.
 If land is only temporarily injured, owner is entitled to recover amount necessary to put land in condition it was immediately preceding injury.
 In regard to temporary injury to property, if cost of restoration exceeds value of premises in their original condition, or in diminution in market value, the latter are limits of recovery.
 Ransom v.
-Topaz Mktg., L.P., 152 P.3d 2 (Idaho 2006).
+Topaz Mktg., L.P., 152 P.3d 2 (Idaho 2006); see Idaho Code ¶ 38-107(2) (forest or range fires).
 When plaintiff seeks restoration cost, defendant, who would reap benefit of capping damages at diminution in value, bears the burden of establishing the diminution in value.
 Farr W. Investments v.
 Topaz Mktg.
 L.P., 220 P.3d 1091 (Idaho 2009).
+Damages for trespass can include the cost of restoration that has been or may be reasonably incurred.
+In cases of trespass to land, the plaintiff need not prove actual harm in order to recover nominal damages.
+Radford v.
+Orden, 483 P.3d 344 (Idaho 2021).

 Personal Property: Total: The value of the property at the time and place of its destruction.
 Skaggs Drug Centers, Inc. v.
 City of Idaho Falls, 407 P.2d 695 (Idaho 1965).
 Partial: The difference between its reasonable market value at the place of injury immediately before and immediately after such injury, or if such sum be less, the reasonable cost of repairs to restore the property to its previous condition.
-Id.
-Where personal property has no market value, its value to owner may be used as basis for determining damages.
+Skaggs Drug Centers, Inc. Where personal property has no market value, its value to owner may be used as basis for determining damages.
 Bratton v.
 Slininger, 460 P.2d 383 (Idaho 1969).